seekingalpha89/temoin_news/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

+Here I am development a Ruby on rails news web applcation.

-Things you may want to cover:
+Things to cover for this web application:

 * Ruby version